Our team

 Dr Melanie Smith She/Her

-Dr Melanie Smith is an associate contractor GP at Chandlers Hill Surgery with interests in palliative care, paediatrics, mental health, diagnostic reasoning and evidence-based practice.
-She is also the Deputy Chair of the SA/NT Faculty for the Royal Australian College of General Practitioners (RACGP).
+Dr Melanie Smith is a sole trader/tenant GP at Chandlers Hill Surgery with interests in palliative care, paediatrics, mental health, diagnostic reasoning and evidence-based practice.
+She is a council member (and formerly Deputy Chair) of the SA Faculty for the Royal Australian College of General Practitioners (RACGP) and a member of the RACGP Future Governance Committee.

 As a former software engineer who transitioned into medicine, Melanie is passionate about general practice-led primary health care as well as incorporating digital innovation and data analytics to keep the patient at the centre of health system improvement strategy.